-Name of Applicant: Shire of Northam Shire of Northam
+Name of Applicant: Shire of Northam

+Name of Owner: Shire of Northam

+File Ref: 2.3.1.6

 Officer: Jason Whiteaker

 Officer Interest: Nil.

 Policy: N/A

 Voting: Absolute Majority

 For the Council to review the Shire of Northam's Delegated Authority Register.